How can I quickly obtain a certificate of heredity?

 Did you know?

 When a death occurs, the first step is to have the death declared.
-Then comes the step of choosing the funeral home and, shortly afterwards, the transmission of the inheritance to the tax authorities.
+Then comes the step of choosing the funeral home and, shortly afterwards, the transmission of the inheritance tax return to the tax authorities.
 This last step is necessary before being able to receive an inheritance.